Operation Berkshire: Description

-The conspiracy was discovered in November 1998, as part of the Master Settlement Agreement between the U.S. tobacco industry and various states' attorneys general.
+The conspiracy was discovered in November 1998, as part of the Tobacco Master Settlement Agreement in the U.S. between the tobacco industry and various states' attorneys general.
 U.S. tobacco companies were compelled to publicly disclose approximately 40 million pages of previously confidential documents.
-During the course of the Minnesota Attorney General litigation (State of Minnesota, et al.) the district court ordered the domestic parties to establish a document depository in Minnesota for the documents produced in that action.
+During the course of the litigation by the Minnesota Attorney General (State of Minnesota, et al.), the district court ordered the domestic parties to establish a document depository in Minnesota for the documents produced in that action.

-Operation Berkshire was created as a unified defensive strategy among international tobacco companies.
+It was revealed that Operation Berkshire was created as a unified defensive strategy among international tobacco companies against anti-smoking legislation.
 The code name was initially suggested in a confidential memorandum to the then President of Philip Morris International, Hugh Cullman, by the then Chairman of Imperial Tobacco in the UK, Tony Garrett.

-The plan formed when major tobacco companies met together to form a unified defense against anti-smoking legislation.
-They agreed that they would not voluntarily make certain concessions about smoking and, if legislation was passed to force them, they would agree to sue.
-In particular, they decided that they would not concede the point that smoking has adverse health effects and would instead attempt to create controversy, lest they be held legally liable for the deaths of smokers.
+They agreed that they would not voluntarily make certain concessions about smoking and, if legislation was passed to force them, agreed they would sue.
+In particular, they decided that they would not concede the point that smoking has adverse health effects and would instead attempt to create controversy and doubt, lest they be held legally liable for the deaths of smokers.
 They also formulated coordinated activities to promote the social acceptability of smoking.

-Similar behavior was demonstrated by the top seven biggest U.S. tobacco company CEOs, dubbed the "seven dwarfs", testifying together before the U.S. Congress during a hearing on the regulation of tobacco products on April 14, 1994, in which they collectively denied, under oath, the addictive nature of nicotine, despite at least one published New York Times report at the time claiming that it has the ability to be more addictive than heroin, cocaine, or amphetamines.
-Several of the tobacco executives also lied under oath, falsely stating that their companies did not manipulate nicotine levels in cigarettes.
+Similar behavior was demonstrated by the top seven biggest U.S. tobacco company CEOs, dubbed the "seven dwarfs", when they testified together before the U.S. Congress during a hearing on the regulation of tobacco products on April 14, 1994, when they collectively denied, under oath, the addictive nature of nicotine, despite at the time there being at least one published New York Times report claiming that nicotine has the ability to be more addictive than heroin, cocaine, or amphetamines.
+Several of the tobacco executives also further lied under oath, falsely stating that their companies did not manipulate the nicotine levels in their cigarettes.